Federal Supreme Court of Switzerland: Federal justices

 A total of 40 justices sit on the bench of the Federal Supreme Court.
-Currently 15 women and 25 men serve as federal justices.
+Currently 14 women and 26 men serve as federal justices.
 Of the federal justices currently serving on the bench, three have Italian, 14 French and 23 German as their native language.
 The justices are forbidden from engaging in any gainful occupation outside of their work as federal justices.
 The federal justices have the status of government officials.

 The federal justices are proposed by the Judicial Committee and elected by the United Federal Assembly (National Council and Council of States) for a term of office of six years.
 They can be re-elected an unlimited number of times.
 There is, however, an upper age limit of 68.
 Anyone who has the right to vote at the federal level may be elected a federal justice; the law does not prescribe any legal training.
 In practice, however, only proven jurists from the judiciary, practicing legal profession, academia or the public sector are elected.

 Deputy federal justices

 The Federal Supreme Court numbers 19 deputy justices, who are also elected by the Federal Assembly.
-Of the deputy justices currently sitting on the bench, three have Italian, five French and 11 German as their native language.
-Ten of the deputy justices are women.
+Of the deputy justices currently sitting on the bench, two have Italian, five French and 12 German as their native language.
+Nine of the deputy justices are women.
 The deputy federal justices serve in a part-time capacity, otherwise they are professors, practicing lawyers or cantonal judges.
 As a general rule, they serve as replacements for justices who have recused themselves or have taken ill, or when the Court's docket has become overly full.
 In the proceedings on which they sit they have the same rights and obligations as the ordinary federal justices.

 Court clerks

 The court clerks are the judicial staff of the justices.
 Previously their primary task was to draft the written judgements after the decisions had been rendered in court.
 Due to the increasing case load of the Court, the court clerks are now also tasked with drafting the draft ruling in many cases.
 They also are involved in an advisory capacity in the preparatory stages of proceedings and during deliberations.
 They draft the final text of rulings based on the remarks made by the members of the division.
-Currently 177 court clerks serve on the Federal Supreme Court, approximately half of whom are women.
+Currently 180 court clerks serve on the Federal Supreme Court, approximately half of whom are women.